mihaibrezni/Minesweeper/README.md

 The game consists of two classes:
 -  Board
 -  Minesweeper.

--   We have thirteen images in the src/resources directory.
+Also, we have thirteen images in the src/resources directory.

 There are thirteen images used in this game.
 A cell can be surrounded by maximum of eight mines, so we need numbers one through eight.
 We need images for an empty cell, a mine, a covered cell, a marked cell and finally for a wrongly marked cell.
 The size of each of the images is 15x15 px.